mokuda2/senioryearreflection/_posts/2023-03-03-A-Glance-at-the-Steppingstones.md

 I also talked to one of my roommates.
 He had posted on Facebook a little less than a year ago that he had broken off an engagement.
 I had never talked to him about it, but I wanted to know what he did after the situation.
 I was a bit scared to ask since I didn’t feel like my roommates were emotionally vulnerable with me, but I had the courage to ask.

 I almost cried while he shared his story about the engagement, the wedding preparations and the reception, and the breakup.
 I couldn’t comprehend what that would’ve felt like.
-“Dang, that’s tough,” I sympathized.
+“Dang, that’s tough,” I said.
 “What did you do to cope with the heartbreak?”

 “I honestly didn’t cope with it very well,” my roommate answered.
 “During the time that I was living in married housing by myself, it was a very dark period of my life.
 I’d say my go-to is running when I’m stressed or sad.
 I now feel like I’m at a point where I can talk about this experience in a healthy way, and I feel like I can date other girls.
 That breakup is something I’ll have to talk about at some point with a girl.”